IBM DataPower monitoring

 Select Download to get the extension ZIP file.
 Don't rename the file.

 Unzip the ZIP file to the

 plugin_deploymentdirectory of your ActiveGate host.

-In Dynatrace, select Settings, Add new technology monitoring, and Add ActiveGate extension.
+In Dynatrace, go to Settings > Monitoring > Monitored technologies and select Add new technology monitoring > Add ActiveGate extension.

 Select Upload extension and upload the ZIP file.

 Enter the endpoint information requested for connecting to DataPower device:

 Enter a meaningful endpoint name.
 The name will only be visible on the configuration page.

 The username for the account connecting to the XML Management Interface.

 URL to the XML Management Interface